Technology Trends

 Long Live Agents.

-The era of passive "Q&A" is ending.
-The economic value has shifted to autonomous systems that act, plan, and correct.
+The era of passive "Q&A" is dead.
+The entire economic premium has violently shifted to autonomous systems that act, plan, and self-correct.

 Autonomous Network

-If your organization's AI strategy in 2026 is still focused on "deploying a chatbot for customer service," you are solving 2023's problems.
+If your boardroom's AI strategy in 2026 still revolves around "deploying a chatbot," you are solving a 2023 problem and bleeding capital.

-The novelty of conversational interfaces has worn off.
-Businesses have realized that a tool that can only *retrieve* information is just a slower search bar.
-It is "read-only" technology in a "read-write" world.
-The massive unlock in productivity—the trillions of dollars in predicted value—comes not from knowing, but from doing.
+The simplistic novelty of a conversational interface has completely worn off.
+Forward-thinking engineering teams have realized that a generalized LLM tool that can only *retrieve* information is essentially just a slower, more expensive search bar.
+It is "read-only" technology trapped in a "read-write" world.
+The massive bottleneck—and the trillions of dollars in predicted enterprise value—will not be unlocked by knowing things, but by successfully doing things without human supervision.

 1. Architectural Shift: Passive vs. Agentic